 Do Not Rush Route 66

-Route 66 is best when you slow down for diners, roadside signs, murals, small towns, and unusual stops.
+Route 66 is best when you slow down for diners, roadside signs, murals, small towns, museums, and unusual stops.
 It is not meant to feel like a normal interstate drive.

 Respect Weather and Seasons